Cliff Jones (musician): Early career in journalism

 In 1991, Jones began writing for International Musician and the newly established Guitar magazine.
 The two publications were part of the Northern & Shell group, owned by Richard Desmond.
 In the early 1990s, he also wrote for Melody Maker.

 From 1993, Jones contributed feature articles to the UK style magazine The Face and the men's fashion magazine Arena Homme Plus.
 He began writing for Mojo in 1994, and went on to contribute cover articles on Pink Floyd, Iggy and the Stooges, and Sly and the Family Stone.
 Two of his 1994 pieces – one in The Face accompanied by a Union Jack cover featuring Blur, and another focusing on Oasis – were among the earliest articles on what became known as Britpop.

 He interviewed many other musical artists.
-These include: Bryan Ferry, the Velvet Underground, Elton John, the K Foundation, Charlie Watts, the Beach Boys, Beck, My Bloody Valentine, Mark Hollis, George Clinton, Les Paul, Leonard Cohen, the Fugees, Happy Mondays, Fiona Apple, Nirvana, Will Oldham, Terence McKenna, Timothy Leary, Ringo Starr, Ride, Arthur Brown, Coolio, Primal Scream, Sonic Youth, Boo Radleys, Peter Green, Slash, The Ramones, Duff McKagan, and Traci Lords amongst others.
+These include Bryan Ferry, the Velvet Underground, Elton John, the K Foundation, Charlie Watts, the Beach Boys, Beck, My Bloody Valentine, Mark Hollis, George Clinton, Les Paul, Leonard Cohen, the Fugees, Happy Mondays, Fiona Apple, Nirvana, Will Oldham, Terence McKenna, Timothy Leary, Ringo Starr, Ride, Arthur Brown, Coolio, Primal Scream, Sonic Youth, Boo Radleys, Peter Green, Slash, The Ramones, Duff McKagan, and Traci Lords.